 - You are allergic to animal products (some dermal fillers contain materials from animals).

 - You are allergic to local anesthetic such as lidocaine (some dermal fillers contain lidocaine).

 - You are allergic to bacteria (some dermal fillers contain hyaluronic acid material derived from bacterial fermentation).

 - You have joint, tendon, or blood vessel disease affecting the hand, when considering hand augmentation.

 - Use only FDA-approved dermal fillers.
 The FDA urges health care providers to carefully inspect all dermal filler packages for authenticity.
 The FDA is aware of counterfeit products being marketed and used in the U.S: March 2017, July 2018 and October 2018.

 - Do not inject dermal fillers if you do not have the appropriate training or experience.

-- Make sure that you are familiar with the anatomy at and around the site of injection, and do not inject dermal fillers into blood vessels in the face.
+- Make sure that you are familiar with the anatomy at and around the site of injection, and do not inject dermal fillers near blood vessels.

 - Before injection, thoroughly inform the patient of all risks of the procedure and the specific product you intend to use.